sihamHeddi2022/todo-react-firebase/README.md

            - completed
 * clear all tasks
 * delete the task
-* edit task  by clicking on  the task
+* edit task  by double clicking on  the task
 * login ( email or google auth )
 * signup